-It is recommend using DaemonSets or static pods based on the behavior you want in the event of network issues or power loss.
+It is recommend to use daemon sets or static pods based on the behavior you want in the event of network issues or power loss.
 In addition, you can use Kubernetes zones and tolerations to control or avoid pod evictions if the control plane cannot reach remote worker nodes.

 Running state, when a node stops communicating, the pod keeps running and is assumed to be running by OKD.

 Daemon set pods, by default, are created with

 node.kubernetes.io/not-ready taints with no